Darkness-83/hdrezka-netflix-style-autoplay/README.md

 This script is made for ultimate comfort lovers 😎.
 It upgrades your HDRezka player into a premium **Netflix-like** platform!
 No more useless friction.
 Just pure, uninterrupted binge-watching!

 ### 🔥 Top Features:
+* ⌨️ **One-Hit Fullscreen:** Too lazy to grab your mouse?
+Just press the \Enter` key — and the script will instantly stretch the pure movie layout to full screen (and pressing it again brings it right back)!` Added in version 2.3 🆕
 * ⌨ **Keyboard Master:** Lazy to move your hands?
 Just press `Alt + Right Arrow` (next episode) or `Alt + Left Arrow` (prev episode) to switch instantly!
 * 🌐 **Netflix-Style Side Zones:** Giant, invisible click zones span the entire height of the player.
 Click left for the previous episode `◀`, click right to jump to the next one `▶`.
 Impossible to miss in the dark!
 * 🎨 **Sleek PRO Gradient:** The edges stay completely transparent while you watch.
 Hover near the side, and a beautiful cinema-grade dark gradient smoothly fades in.